Penny Stocks Are Hot Right Now. Is It Time To Buy?

 In any case, news headlines act as catalysts for these cheap stocks.
 It’s important for you as a trader to not only read the headlines but understand what they mean.
 If a company signs an MOU, that isn’t the same as them signing a definitive agreement, and therefore, it’s only a tiny step in the grand scheme of things.
 Will companies say, “Hey, this is just a piece of paper that says we might do something”?
 Probably not, but it’s up to you to understand what terms mean to have a proper strategy.

 5. Gravitate Towards High Volume Penny Stocks

 Penny stocks that trade less than a certain amount of shares per day are illiquid.
 Some penny stock traders use 100,000 shares per day as a benchmark.
-Others use 1,000,000 shares per day, but it truly is up to you to decide.
+Others use 1,000,000 shares daily, but it is up to you to decide.
 Aside from the total shares traded, it’s important to understand how that equates to dollar volume.
 Cheaper stocks may trade millions of shares per day.
 But if you’ve got a $0.0001 penny stock, 1 million shares are only worth $100 at that price.

 You want to find stocks that trade higher dollar volume specifically.
-The reason for this is that everyone has their own strategy.
-If a stock is trading less than $100,000 in volume per day, on average, how does this fit into your personal strategy?
+The reason for this is that everyone has their strategy.
+If a stock is trading less than $100,000 in volume per day, on average, how does this fit into your strategy?
 If you trade with $1,000 per trade, that may be enough volume for you.
 But if you trade with $50,000 per trade, then that is probably not enough action for you to safely enter and exit a trade.